almostearthling/when-command-docs/description.rst

                           existing instance [#busevent]_
 -R, --reset-config        reset applet configuration to default, requires the
-                          applet to be shut down with an appropriate switch -I, --show-icon           show applet icon
+                          applet to be shut down with an appropriate switch -E, --restart-conditions  reset conditions to be checked as if they had not been already successful: it allows to restore checks also for conditions that are not recurrent -I, --show-icon           show applet icon
 -T, --install             install or reinstall application icon and autostart
                           icon, requires applet to be shut down with an